ttadano/alamode/docs/source/anphondir/inputanphon.rst

   :math:`\frac{\partial \Phi_{\mu}(0\alpha)}{\partial u_{\mu_1 \nu_1} }`.

   This option is used only when ``RELAX_STR = -2, -1, 2``.
-  Note that ``RENORM_2TO1ST = 0`` requires rotational invariance on IFCs, which is not checked in program ANPHON.
-We recommend using ``RENORM_2TO1ST = 1`` because finite-difference method gives more accurate values for strain-IFC couplings.
+  Note that ``RENORM_2TO1ST = 1`` requires rotational invariance on IFCs, which is not checked in program ANPHON.
-  ``RENORM_2TO1ST = 2`` can be used for high-symmetry materials, for which users need to check the validity to use the option.
+  ``RENORM_2TO1ST = 0`` can be used for high-symmetry materials, for which users need to check the validity to use the option.

 ````